Mochxd/Paint-Brush/README.md

 - Java Development Kit (JDK)
 - Any Java IDE (e.g., Eclipse, IntelliJ)

 Clone the repository and open it in your preferred Java IDE.
-Build and run the `NotePad` class to launch the application.
+Build and run the `DrawingProgram` class to launch the application.

 ## Dependencies